Three Sisters Wilderness

-The second largest wilderness in Oregon, Three Sisters Wilderness is comprised of some 286,708 acres split between Willamette and Deschutes National Forests.
 Three Sisters is probably the most visited wilderness in the state.
 Among the big attractions are North Sister (10, 085'), Middle Sister (10,047'), South Sister (10,358') and Broken Top (9,175'), all ancient volcanoes that show extensive signs of glaciation from the last ice age.
-Three Sisters Wilderness shares a southwestern boundary with the Waldo Lake Wilderness and is across State Road 242 from Mount Washington Wilderness to the north.
+Three Sisters Wilderness shares a southwestern boundary with the Waldo Lake Wilderness and is to the aouth across State Road 242 from Mount Washington Wilderness.

 Elevations in the wilderness area vary from 2,000' to 10,358'.
 Tree line is right around 7,200 feet with alpine meadows and tundra above, firs, mountain hemlock, Ponderosa and lodgepole pines below.
 The high points in the wilderness are all former stratovolcanoes that went silent between 250,000 and 100,000 years ago.
 Since then they have all been carved by glaciers, Broken Top especially.
 There are still 14 glaciers on the four peaks with the Collier Glacier between Middle and North Sisters being the largest glacier in Oregon.